Emergency Department and Minor Injury Unit

 Injuries to the nose, including broken noses, are common, normally occurring after a blow to the face.
 X-ray investigations are not required to diagnose a broken nose and most do not require any specific treatment at all and can be managed at home.

 Symptoms associated with injuries to the nose can include:

 - Swelling and it may look deformed

 - Tenderness, and possibly crunching or cracking when touching the nose.

 Treating a nasal injury

 Most nasal injuries do not need specific treatment.
 Measures you can try at home which may help are:

-Holding an ice pack (frozen peas wrapped in a tea towel will also work) to the nose for 10-15 minutes every few hours for the first couple of days
+Holding an ice pack (frozen peas wrapped in a tea towel will also work) to the nose for 10 to 15 minutes every few hours for the first couple of days

-If your nose is bleeding, pinch the soft part of your nose just above your nostrils for 10-15 minutes to stop the bleeding.
+If your nose is bleeding, pinch the soft part of your nose just above your nostrils for 10 to 15 minutes to stop the bleeding.
 Lean your head forward to prevent blood trickling down your throat